orchidsoftware/orchid.software/docs/en/docs/javascript.md

 application.register("hello", HelloController);
 ```

-Such a structure will not prevent your application, no matter what kind of front-end to build: Angular/React/Vue, etc.
+> Note: Such a structure will not prevent your application, no matter what kind of front-end to build: Angular/React/Vue, etc.

+### Compilation with Mix

-It remains only to describe the assembly in webpack.mix.js:
+It remains only to describe the assembly in `webpack.mix.js`:

 ```php
 let mix = require('laravel-mix');